CZ-NIC/knot/doc/installation.rst

 Knot DNS may already be included in your operating system distribution and therefore can be installed from packages (Linux), ports (BSD), or via Homebrew (macOS).
-This is always preferred unless you want to test the latest features, contribute to Knot development, or you just know what you are doing.
+This is always preferred unless you want to test the latest features, contribute to Knot development, or you know what you are doing.

 See the project `download <https://www.knot-dns.cz/download>`_ page for the latest information.